transcarpathia/A1-my-profile/index.md

 ![Image](personality.JPG)

-I have completed 3 personality tests, all of them as a tool for others to gain a deeper understanding of myself.
+I have completed 3 personality tests, for other people to gain a clearer understanding of my personality.
 They are:

 1. Myers-Briggs test;
 2. Learning style test; and
 3. Big Five personality test.

 The series of test results has suggested that I am a debater (Myers-Briggs); a visual learner (Learning Style); and more conservative in life experiences (Big Five).
-Those tests has closely reflected my life experiences to this point, for example, while I am open to working with a team and lead the team in group projects when necessary, however, I also learn better in an environment without distractions (such as a quiet room).
-When forming a team, I will definitely have to take take both aspects into account,
+Those tests have closely reflected my life experiences to this point, for example, while I am open to working with a team and lead the team in group projects when necessary, however, I also learn better in an environment without distractions (such as a quiet room).

+When it comes for forming a team, sharing experiences and making compromise amongst each other will be much appreciated.
+I do not prefer unilaterally imposing an idea into the project without thorough discussion or consultation.
+In the mean time, I also like to gather ideas myself (since it creates the best environment for brainstorming) and then share the idea with other members in a group session.

 ## Project Idea